ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **FJL**: The original plan was to submit it as two different EIPs  but it's kind of weird.
 Actually, now it turns out to be weird to actually have this like super large EIPs specifying the entire protocol because there are just too many things there that you know we need to come so I think the the process for old discovery protocol has been so far that we've just committed a  draft to the repo now.
 So there is a draft now for the wire protocol.
 But the way we want to move ahead with this is we're just going to keep editing that draft until it's fine and if anyone wants to participate in a development process you are free to come over to the repo and add your suggestions, open issues, whatever.
 I think at some point we're going to do is maybe we're just going to write an EIP  that says this is a new protocol here's the link and do we want to schedule it for because it doesn't really make sense to copy the entire spec into a EIP it's just too big and adding rational content for every single thing.
 It's better to do that way.

-**Borris**: Pointers that's the thing.
+**Boris**: Pointers that's the thing.
 Describe it briefly and then a pointer to where the spec is maintained.
 Maybe an additional thing again in the who are the humans wear if the EIP can get updated for who's the point of contact that would be really useful.

 **FJL**: Its too early for the EIP now because we haven't actually fully finished.
 I mean there are so many interested parties in discovery revive; I mean we're also discussing it separately in the Ethereum 2 discussions and  with IPFS people who are also like sort of interested in it.
 So it's just that there are too many of people interested in it right now to just  make the EIP now and sort of finalize it, we just have to finish it first.